-This article article was initially published in The Outsourcing Journal.
-It answers one of the main questions related to IT-outsourcing: how to keep your commercial secrets safe?
-The author explains which valuable information are hidden inside products for the electronics market, reviewing the development process step-by-step.
-As a result, you will learn how to detect the most significant IP within each project and provide it with an extra protection.
+This article answers one of the main questions related to IT outsourcing: how to keep your commercial secrets safe?
+Here you will learn which valuable information is hidden inside products for the electronics market.
+We will review the product development process step-by-step to detect the most significant IP within each project so you could provide it with extra protection.

-What does a new product consist from for the consumer electronics market?
+What does a new product for the consumer electronics market consist of?
 Typically, it is a software and a hardware device: an electronic circuit board, components, embedded operating system, a user interface, an enclosure etc. You can look through the list of nine points as a potential product owner and and determine their importance for your specific project.
 It will allow you to put correct priorities and pay special attention to the development and the protection of the most valuable parts.

-Usually, the starting point of the entire project is the idea of a new device.
-It is important to understand what the main value: is it the original idea of the product itself or the plans of production and promotion (for example, the information is that sales will be conducted in an untypical market or the data about manufacturing technology of this particular product that allows to reach the less production cost and become a market leader)?
+Usually, the starting point of the entire project is an idea of your new device.
+It is important to understand what contains the main value: is it the original idea of the product itself or your plans of its production and promotion (for example, the information is that sales will be launched in an untypical market or the data about manufacturing technology of this particular product that allows to cut production cost and become a market leader)?

-The cost of the idea itself is not usually high unless it is a know-how based on many years of scientific research in a specific field.
+The cost of the idea itself is not usually high unless it is your know-how based on many years of scientific research in a specific field.

-For the idea of an electronic device to become a valuable resource, it takes technical expertise and feasibility analysis; only after that all information will be gathered into requirements specification and a business plan, the important confidential documents which have to be accessible only for a limited circle of trusted people.
+In order for a product idea to become truly valuable, it is necessary to have technical expertise and feasibility analysis; only after that all the information on the project will be gathered into requirements specification and a business plan the important confidential documents which have to be accessible only for a limited circle of trusted people.

 At the same time, the idea itself can be openly discussed with potential investors and business partners.
-But it is not always obvious, and many young entrepreneurs are afraid to share this information considering that an investor can use it to build the product or the service himself.
+However, it is not always obvious.
+Many young entrepreneurs are afraid of sharing this information believing that their potential investor can use it to build a new product or service without them.

-The next step is hardware development: component selection, PCB design, and tracing for specific requirements of the structure.
-At this stage, the main value is in the implementation of specific design solutions: in the description of the circuitry and PCB design of the device, and in the selected list of required electronic components.
+The next step is hardware design: component selection, PCB design and tracing according to your requirements.
+At this stage, the main value is hidden in the implementation of specific design solutions: in the description of the circuitry and PCB design, and in the selected list of required electronic components.

-Typically, in the development of modern electronics, standard solutions are applied, which are used in millions of other types of devices around the world: the circuitry, the architecture of components connection, etc. In certain products, all hardware can be based on standard solutions.
+Typically, the electronics development based on standard solutions, which are used in millions of other similar devices around the world: circuitry, the architecture of components connection, etc. In certain products, all hardware can be based on reference designs.

-For example, a qualified engineer can repeat a cell phone circuitry (the value of this project amounts 2-3 man-months), but he will not be able to establish the production and assembly technology, nor get unique components specifically designed for this phone at the same cost.
-Thus, he will not be able to copy the product as it is.
+For example, a qualified engineer can copy a cell phone circuitry (the value of this project is 2 or 3 man-months), but he or she will not be able to launch the production and assembly, nor get unique components designed for this phone at the same cost.
+Thus, he or she will not be able to copy the product as it is.

-At this stage, an operating system will be chosen and the software of the device will be developed, including drivers, quality control tests for production, user software, etc.
+At this stage, an operating system will be chosen and all the software components of your device will be developed, including drivers, quality control tests for production, user software, etc.

-The amount of software in total development costs constantly rises, it is a global tendency, while labor costs are reduced by using ready solutions with open source.
-The programmer’s job is more and more reduced with integration and optimization.
-Thus, the uniqueness of the software is reduced.
-It can be expressed only in some specific elements, for example, in a unique power saving algorithms, voice processing, noise reduction, etc. These are the very elements needed to pay particular attention to from the protection point of view - everything else has a much lower value.
+The software development in total project costs constantly rises, it is a global tendency, while labour costs are reduced by using ready solutions with open source.
+The programmer’s work is reducing through integration and optimization.
+Thus, the uniqueness of software is reducing.
+It can be represented only by some specific elements, for example, unique power-saving algorithms, voice processing, noise reduction, etc. These are the very elements that need extra protection and everything else has much less value.

 4. User interface and enclosure design

-When a product gets its own enclosure and graphic interface to communicate with a user, to the list of intellectual property units architecture, a user interface, the structure and 3D design of the enclosure are added, because all that describes and percepts the product.
+When a product gets its custom enclosure and graphic interface, the list of your intellectual property is growing with architecture, your custom user interface, mechanical and 3D enclosure design — all these things define the unique perception of the product.

-Electronic components and other parts create the cost of the device, its quality, delivery terms and warranty obligations.
-All those thing together influence the competitiveness of a product.
+Electronic components and other parts define the cost of the device, its quality, delivery terms and warranty obligations.
+All these things together influence the competitiveness of your product.

-One of the key criteria of success of the entire project is BOM optimization, and development of a partnership with distributors play a special role.
-Developers of a device together with the distributors make up a list of potential replacements to reduce the cost of the final product or to improve its technical features.
+Some of the key criteria for success here are BOM optimization and partnerships with distributors.
+Distributors will help you to create a list of potential replacements to reduce the cost of your final product or to improve its technical features.

-The results of this phase are contracts with specific delivery terms and exclusive prices for processors, memory chips and other important components of the device.
-Typically, there is a lot of work behind each such contract: negotiating experience, the reputation of the company, results of cooperation with global technology vendors, etc.
+The results of this phase are contracts with specific delivery terms and exclusive prices for processors, memory chips and other important components of your device.
+Typically, there is a lot of work behind each contract: negotiating experience, the reputation of your company, results of cooperation with global technology vendors, etc.

-The value of these contractual conditions becomes evident during the production phase, because at the design stage only general conditions are usually specified, or the work is limited by the choosing key components suppliers.
+The value of these contractual terms becomes evident during the production phase (at the design stage you can rely only on general terms imited list of key components suppliers).

-Typically, choosing a specific manufacturer takes place during the development process.
-Such precaution allows to take into account technological possibilities and requirements of the manufacturer, as well as adding the cost of its services into the project budget.
+A specific contract manufacturer should be selected during the development process.
+This way you can account for their technological possibilities and requirements, as well as add the cost of their services to your budget.

-As a result, the owner of the device gets a list of specific contractors who have certain technologies to manufacture electronics and enclosure parts, as well as information about where and how assembly and packaging of the finished device will be conducted.
+As a result, you get a list of specific contractors who have certain technologies to manufacture electronics and enclosure parts, as well as information on where and how the assembly and packaging of your device will be conducted.
 The most valuable information at this stage is the selected technology, costs, quality, and timeframes.

 The project comes to its final straightaway: the preordered goods are shipped, and the new device is delivered to retail networks.